A quick review of my strategy

 - A ketogenic diet at about 2000 kcal a day, comprising of about 81 to 83 % fat, 14 to 15 % protein and less than 3 % net carbohydrates – to put me in deep ketosis.
 I started this on April 10.

 - A 7-day fast to heal my body as much as possible and to rejuvenate/rebuild the immune system.
 The fast will be split into 3 stages.
-First stage is a common water fast for 2 to 3 days with a lot of sodium and electrolytes.
-This will be followed by a 2-day dry fast (no liquid at all), which will accelerate the healing process.
-And the third stage is a transition into a water fast again.
+First stage is a water fast with electrolytes for 2 to 3 days.
+This will be followed by a 2-day dry fast (no contact with liquid at all), which will accelerate the healing process.
+And the third stage is a transition into a electrolyte fast again.

 I started this on April 15.

-- To break the fast I will have an orange (only 20g of carbohydrates, which will not put me out of ketosis), followed an hour later by steamed mushy vegetables and some easy to digest white fish.
+- To break the fast I will have an orange (only 20g of carbohydrates, which will not put me out of ketosis), followed an hour later by steamed mushy vegetables and some easy to digest salmon or mackerel.
 I will then transition into the previous ketogenic diet again for a few days.

 I will write about each of these steps.
 How I plan my days, what I eat, other strategies I employ, how I feel, and my experience in whole.